jts307/TinySearchEngine/querier/IMPLEMENTATION.md

 ```c
 int main(const int argc, const char *argv[]);
 ```
 The main function takes the arguments from the command line and makes sure that there is two of them.
 It also checks whether or not they are valid.
 For pageDirectory, it passes it to `bool isCrawlerDirectory(char* pageDirectory)` to check if it is a readable crawled directory.
 For IndexFilename, it attempts to open a file stream for reading using `fopen` to test if it is a readable file.
 Then, it allocates space for and initializes the index structure by calling `index_new()`, and fills this index with information from IndexFilename by calling `index_load()`.
-After this, it reads from the standard input using the `readlinep()` function from file.h.
-It
+After this, it reads a line from the standard input using the `readlinep()` function from [file.h](../libcs50/file.h) and passes this to several other functions for interpretation.
+It then prints using `printf` to the standard output the scores calculated from these interpretations.
+Lastly, it frees memory for any data structures used, including `counters struct`s used and the `index struct` used.

 ```c
 char **clean_input(char *input);
 ```
+The function 'cleans' a `char*` by seperating it into an array of `char*` based on space delimiters (space delimiters including tabs, multiple spaces, etc.).
+It also makes sure that the `char*` follows proper query syntax: there are only spaces and alphabetic characters, 'and' and 'or' operators cannot appear next to one another and cannot appear at the beginning or end of a query.
+It adds a '\0' character at the end of the array to mark the end of the array, this makes looping over the array easier.

 ```c
 counters_t *calculate_scores(index_t *index, char **words, int start, int end);
 ```
+This function recursively computes the scores for a query that was 'cleaned' by `clean_input`.
+The scores are stored in a `counters struct` in (documentId, score) pairs.
+The scores are obtained first directly from the index previously initialized, then through the 'or's and 'and's of these scores.
+To do 'or' and 'and' operations on two `counters structs` this function calls `or_counters` and `and_counters`

 ```c
 counters_t *or_counters(counters_t *ctrs1, counters_t *ctrs2);
 ```
+The function takes two `counters struct`s and copies one to a third `counters struct`, call this *sum*, by passing `copy_counters` and *sum* to `counters_iterate` which iterates over one of the two `counters struct`.
+It then iterates over the other of the two `counters struct`s with *sum* and `sum_counters` as parameters, which adds all the counters in `counter struct` being iterated over to *sum*. *sum* is then returned to the caller.

 ```c
 void sum_counters(void *ctrs, const int docId, const int count);
 ```
+This function is used as a parameter for `counters_iterate`.
+As it is iterating over a `counters struct` it adds the `count` for a `docId` to the count of the same `docId` in `ctrs`, a different `counters struct`.
+This sum is then set in `ctrs` for the `docId` being iterated over.

 ```c
 void copy_counters(void *ctrs, const int docId, const int count);
 ```
+This function is used as a parameter for `counters_iterate`.
+As it is iterating over a `counters struct`, it copies each of its `docId`s and `count`s to another `counters struct`, i.e. `ctrs`.

 ```c
 counters_t *and_counters(counters_t *ctrs1, counters_t *ctrs2);
 ```
+This function takes two `counters struct`s and combines them into a single `counters struct`, called `minCtrs`, that contains the minimum counts for each document id contained within both, except for the cases where 0 is the minimum value then the document id is excluded all together.
+It does this by bundling `minCtrs` and one of the two `counters struct`s into a `multi_counters struct`.
+The multi-counters is then passed to `counters_iterate` with the function `minimum_counters` which calculates the minimum of the two `counters struct`s and stores that in `minCtrs`.

 ```c
 void minimum_counters(void *arg, const int docId, const int count);
 ```
+This function is used as a parameter for `counters_iterate`.
+As it is iterating over a `counters struct`, it gets the count for `docId` within the other `counters struct` stored within `multi_counters`(which is passed as `void *arg`).
+It then determines if `count` or the count gotten from the other `counters struct` is smaller, which ever one is is set within `minCtrs` using `counters_set()`.

 ```c
 void num_counters(void *arg, const int docId, const int count);
 ```
+This function is used as a parameter for `counters_iterate`.
+The `void *arg` is a `int *` which will store the number of documentId's with non-zero counts.
+As it is iterating over a `counters struct`, it increments the `int` pointed to by `int*` by 1 if a `docId` with a `count` greater than 0 is encountered.

 ```c
 void sort_counters(void *arg, const int docId, const int count);
 ```
+This function is used as a parameter for `counters_iterate`.
+The `void *arg` is a `document_t **`.
+The function takes each (`docId`, `count`) pair being iterated over, creates a `document struct` for each pair, and stores a `document *` to each `document struct` within the array of `document *`.
+The `document *`s are sorted in decreasing order using the insertion sort algorithm as they are inserted into the array.

 ### word.c